The Sabre Business Central Training Pricing Explained

 Size of Business and Number of Users

 When Sabre first created Bronze, Silver, and Gold the price was the same regardless of the size of the customer.
 We found that this was unfair to small customers and unprofitable for very large ones.
-Two Business Central Job Shop manufacturers who both want Silver implementations; one with 200 the other with 20 employees are obviously different.
+Two Business Central Job Shop manufacturers who both want Silver implementations; one with 200 and the other with 20 employees are obviously different.

 Our Sabre Business Central training pricing was changed to remove the “size” costs from the base price and add the Project Excellence system.
 Project Excellence adds a monthly amount based on the size of the customer (measured by the number of full users needed).
 This is the fairest way to price based on the size of the manufacturer that we have been able to find.